machdyne/wolfsfeld/README.md

 ![Wolsfeld](https://github.com/machdyne/wolfsfeld/blob/47986875d0e0c8f5599bc599d6db0b98eefcbdc3/wolfsfeld.png)

+This repo will contain schematics, gateware, firmware and a 3D-printable enclosure.

+See the [Wolfsfeld product page](https://machdyne.com/product/wolfsfeld-computer/) for more details.

 Wolfsfeld currently boots to BIOS and can perform some tests.
 The OS isn't working yet.

 The Wolfsfeld SOC is a partial fork of [Zeitlos](https://github.com/machdyne/zeitlos).